· Updated

 All of this updates automatically without you writing or maintaining a single line of code.

+The self-hosted route still makes sense if you enjoy tinkering or need total control over the generated pages.
 For a deeper comparison of the approaches, see Best Weather Station Software for a Personal Website.

 Ready to build your custom weather site without any coding?
 Start your Pro Weather site.
 It takes about five minutes.